safetyAI/ChatSafetyAI/README.md

 - generate PDF out of anything
 - image and table width on mobile

+### 08-08-25
+- files streamed from new utilities endpoint with managed identities in Azure

 ### 08-05-25
 - support for Hindi, Arabic, Portuguese
 - support for .heic images